HectareaGalbis/clith/docs/scribble/reference.md

 to NAME are bound to ARGS.
 Finally, WITH-BODY is bound to the body of the WITH macro.
 Note that WITH-BODY can contain declarations.

-As an example, let's define the with expander MY-FILE.
+As an example, let's define the with expansion MY-FILE.
 We will make WITH to be expanded to WITH-OPEN-FILE.

   (defwith my-file (vars (filespec &rest options) &body body)
     "Open a file."